JAMAICAN SUSTAINABLE BEEKEEPING INTERNSHIP

 We share information with other beekeepers around the island through our Sustainable Beekeeping Project.
 We work with the USAID Farmer-to-Farmer program to bring down experts in different fields to teach Jamaican beekeepers skills needed to bring our beekeeping operations to economic and environmental sustainability.
 Workshops are held at bee farmer association meetings around the island.
 To learn more about the project, please see this page on our website.

 On our farm, you will do everything related to the management of top bar hives, including building hives of different materials, sizes and uses; pollen traps; queen cages; and more.
-We host a Bee Club based at the local primary school.
-You will help run the Bee Club activities – they meet every two weeks at our farm.
 If we are in a honey flow during your internship period, you will raise queens.
 You will help us manage the hives in our apiaries, and work with us to keep excellent records.

 By the end of your internship, you should understand what is involved in treatment free, natural beekeeping.
 You will be comfortable building and managing colonies in top bar hives.
 You will have experience planning and leading workshops.
 You will get a sense of the beekeeping environment here in Jamaica.
 You are welcome to be as active as you wish in our project, which actually supports international development efforts that use apiculture as a poverty reduction tool.
 Beekeeping can only help people rise above poverty if the hives and the methods are affordable!